nushackers/vcs-workshop/intro/03_rationale.md

 # version control lets you: #

-* track what changed, where
+* track what changed, where, who
-* track who changed what
 * safe to #fail
 * feature/topic-based development
 * sychronization/collaboration